 Though Dr. Traxler and her team frequent the state, they commented that the lack of abortion providers has led to a five-week wait for an appointment.

-Nebraska state senators blocked an abortion ban this legislative session
+Nebraska state senators blocked an abortion ban this past legislative session

 Most interactive maps will show that Nebraska is one of many states likely to ban or highly restrict abortion in the event that the Supreme Court rules against federal abortion access.
 However, this legislative session, a group of state senators bought some time.

 Abortion rights proponents won a surprising victory in April, blocking a bill that would enact a trigger ban in Nebraska, by just two votes.
-While the debate was strenuous, blocking this bill makes it possible for Nebraskans to access abortion regardless of a Supreme Court ruling, at least until the next Legislative session.
+While the debate was strenuous, blocking this bill makes it possible for Nebraskans to access abortion regardless of the Supreme Court ruling — for now.

 Frequently Asked Questions